Skip to content

 Draftbit supports publishing your app to the Apple App Store.
 In order to do this, you’ll need to complete a few setup steps and provide us with some information.
 This guide details those steps.

-First, in order to publish to the App Store, you’ll need an Apple account and a Developer membership
+First, in order to publish to the Apple App Store, you’ll need an Apple account and a Developer membership.

 Next, you’ll need to create a Bundle Identifier (ID) for your app.
-This is unique to your app which identifies it inside of Apple’s ecosystem.
+This is unique to your app which identifies it inside of Apple’s system.

 Apple Developer Identifiers